Slymeball/figura-avatars/Rewrite/AFK Scripts/README.md

 # AFK Scripts

 A collection of scripts that require `Slyme_AFK`.
-This includes the base AFK script, the nameplate extension script, and the animation extension script.'
+This includes the base AFK script, the nameplate extension script, and the animation extension script.

 ## Base AFK